The Sporting Life

 When it comes to watching amateur sports, few cities can compete with Oklahoma City's diversity and frequency of hosting top-flight collegiate action.

 The National Softball Hall of Fame and Museum, the headquarters of the governing body of U.S. softball, is located in Oklahoma City and the adjoining ASA Hall of Fame Stadium - OGE Energy Field hosts the annual NCAA and Big 12 Softball Championships.
-Located in the heart of the Big 12 Conference, Oklahoma City routinely plays host to the conference's baseball, men's and women's basketball and softball tournaments.
+Located in the heart of the Big 12 Conference, Oklahoma City has routinely played host to the conference's baseball, men's and women's basketball and softball tournaments.
 The NCAA also holds several of its championships in Oklahoma City.
-The softball championships are held every year.
+The softball championships are held every year, which the home-state Sooners have won three times since 2013.

 Other amateur sports that the city has hosted include numerous men's and women's basketball NCAA tournament games, baseball regionals and wrestling championships.
-Oklahoma City in December also will host the 2014 NCAA Volleyball Championships.
-Oklahoma City also hosts the world's oldest basketball tournament still played.
 The All-College Basketball tournament was started in 1935 and outdates the NCAA, NIT, NBA and NAIA tournaments.
-The classic, which will celebrate its 75th anniversary in 2010, has featured some of the games' greatest coaches and players over the years.
+The classic, has featured some of the games' greatest coaches and players over the years.
 Legends like Bill Russell, Pete Maravich, Eddie Sutton, Henry Iba and Wayman Tisdale have participated in the All-College.